-Following a litter clean-up, Caltrans requires the volunteer to submit by email to the local District AAH Coordinator their group name, adopted site name, date of litter clean-up event, number of bags collected, number of workers, hours worked and picture of collected bags.
+The incentive stipend is per eligible litter cleanup event held at adopted sites.
+Following a litter cleanup event, the volunteer is required to submit by email to the local District Adopt-A-Highway Coordinator their group name, adopted site name, date of litter cleanup event, number of bags collected, number of workers, hours worked and picture of collected bags.

 Additionally, volunteers are encouraged to share before and after photos of the site.
 Photos are used to help Caltrans verify the occurrence of a cleanup event and promote the Adopt-A-Highway Program and Clean California on the Department’s website and social media pages.

 Are fraternities, sororities or clubs affiliated with State Universities eligible to receive the incentive stipend since the primary contact for these entities is often a faculty member who is a state employee?